panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 [Try the demo.](https://codesandbox.io/s/gracious-tdd-gy4zo?file=/src/App.js)

-Open the demo and type some messages: only the latest message logs to console.
+Open the demo and type some messages.
+You'll see that each 2 seconds only the latest message logs to console.
+Which means that all of the previous timers were cleanup.

 ## 6. *useEffect()* in practice